mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.5.0/tutorials/training/pytorch/index.md

-We are therefore dealing with 60,000 28x28 pixel greyscale images.
+We are therefore dealing with 60,000 28×28 pixel grayscale images.
 These have not yet been scaled into the [0, 1] range, as we can see: